MahdiAll99/MEDimage/docs/configuration_file.rst

                         "type": "string"
                     },
                     "True": {
-                        "description": "``True`` in order to usediscretization length difference corrections as used by the `Institute of Physics andEngineering in Medicine <https://doi.org/10.1088/0031-9155/60/14/5471>`__.
+                        "description": "Will use discretization length difference corrections as used by the `Institute of Physics and Engineering in Medicine <https://doi.org/10.1088/0031-9155/60/14/5471>`__.", "type": "bool"
-                            Set it to ``False`` to replicate IBSI results.", "type": "bool"
                     },
                     "False": {